LacledesLAN/gamesvr-goldsource/CONTRIBUTING.md

-## Contributing
+# Contributing

-First off, thank you for considering contributing to `gamesvr-srcds-goldsource`.
+First off, thank you for considering contributing to `gamesvr-goldsource`.
 It's people like you that make Laclede's LAN such a great community.

-### Did you find a bug or have questions?
+## Did you find a bug or have questions?

-Let us know by using [GitHub issues](https://github.com/LacledesLAN/gamesvr-srcds-goldsource/issues) on this repository.
+Let us know by using [GitHub issues](https://github.com/LacledesLAN/gamesvr-goldsource/issues) on this repository.

 ### Have a fix or feature?